How to do market research

-How to do market research on a small business budget
+Learn how to do market research that helps your small business make smarter decisions.

 Written by Jotika Teli—Certified Public Accountant with 24 years of experience.
 Read Jotika's full bio